Table of contents

 Coconuts are in season all year round because the conditions in the tropics are constant for their growth.
 12

-Young coconuts are sold with a green, leathery outer shell or with the green shell "chopped off".
-The latter appear beige.
+Young coconuts are sold with a green, leathery outer shell or with a "chopped off" green shell, which then has a beige color.

-Coconut can also be bought dried (as coconut flakes or coconut chips).
+Coconut meat can be found dried as coconut flakes or coconut chips.

 The availability of coconut meat varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking you can see their development at various suppliers.